Bhummanat/GWAS/README.md

 # GWAS Pipeline in R

-A pipeline for conducting genome-wide association studies (GWAS) using unix & R.
+A pipeline for conducting genome-wide association studies (GWAS) using bash & R.

 ## Table of Contents
 - [Introduction](#introduction)